Chern classes of linear submanifolds with application to spaces of k-differentials and ball quotients: Introduction

 To state a formula for the full Chern character we need to recall a procedure that also determines adjacency of boundary strata.
 It is given by undegeneration maps~$\delta_i$ that contract all the edges except those that cross from level~$-i+1$ to level~$-i$, see \autoref{sec:boundarycomb}.
 This construction can obviously be generalized so that a larger subset of levels remains.
 For example the undegeneration map~$\delta_i^\complement$ contracts only the edges crossing from level~$-i+1$ to level~$-i$.
-We can now define for any graph $\Gamma \in \LG_L(\cH)$ with $L$ levels below zero and without horizontal edges the boundary component $D^\cH_\Gamma$ of codimension $L$ and the quantity $\ell_\Gamma = \prod_{i=1}^L \ell_{\delta_{i}(\Gamma)}$.
+For any element $\Gamma$ of the set $ \LG_L(\cH)$ of graphs with $L$ levels below zero and without horizontal edges, we can now define the boundary component $D^\cH_\Gamma$ of codimension $L$ and the quantity $\ell_\Gamma = \prod_{i=1}^L \ell_{\delta_{i}(\Gamma)}$.
+We also extend the undegeneration maps at the level of refined level graphs, i.e., for elements in $\LG^+_L(\cH)$, which we define analogously to $\LG^+_1(\cH) $, and we still denote them by the same letter.

-\begin{theorem} The Chern character of the logarithmic cotangent bundle is \bes \ch(\Omega^1_{\overline{\cH}}(\log \partial\cH)) \= e^{\xi} \cdot \sum_{L=0}^{N-1} \sum_{ \Gamma \in \LG_L(\cH)} \ell_{\Gamma}\left(N-N_{\delta_{L}(\Gamma)}^\top\right) \fraki_{\Gamma *} \Bigl(\prod_{i=1}^{L} \td \left(\cN_{\Gamma/\delta_{i}^\complement(\Gamma)}^{\otimes -\ell_{\delta_i(\Gamma)}} \right)^{-1}\Bigr) \,, \ees where $\cN_{\Gamma/\delta_{i}^\complement(\Gamma)}$ denotes the normal bundle of $D^\cH_\Gamma$ in $D^\cH_{\delta_{i}^\complement(\Gamma)}$, where $\td$ is the Todd class and $\fraki_{\Gamma}: D^\cH_\Gamma\hookrightarrow \overline{\cH}$ is the inclusion map. \end{theorem}
+\begin{theorem} The Chern character of the logarithmic cotangent bundle is \bes \ch(\Omega^1_{\overline{\cH}}(\log \partial\cH)) \= e^{\xi} \cdot \sum_{L=0}^{N-1} \sum_{ \Gamma^+ \in \LG^+_L(\cH)} \!\!\!\!\!\! \ell_{\Gamma^+}\left(N-N_{\delta_{L}(\Gamma^+)}^\top\right) \fraki_{\Gamma^+ *} \prod_{i=1}^{L} \td \left(\cN_{\Gamma^+/\delta_{i}^\complement(\Gamma^+)}^{\otimes -\ell_{\delta_i(\Gamma^+)}} \right)^{-1} \!\!\!\!, \ees where $\cN_{\Gamma^+/\delta_{i}^\complement(\Gamma^+)}$ denotes the normal bundle of $D^\cH_{\Gamma^+}$ in $D^\cH_{\delta_{i}^\complement(\Gamma^+)}$, where $\td$ is the Todd class and $\fraki_{\Gamma^+}: D^\cH_{\Gamma^+}\hookrightarrow \overline{\cH}$ is the inclusion map. \end{theorem}

 So far the results have been stated to parallel exactly those in \cite{CMZeuler}.
+The ambient spaces can be mildly singular (see \autoref{sec:closurelinsection}), but the maps $i_{\Gamma^+}$ are regular embeddings (see \autoref{subsec:normalbundles}) which allows us to work tacitly with operational Chow groups just as in the case of the smooth DM stack in \cite{CMZeuler}.
 We start explaining the difference in evaluating this along with the next result, a closed formula for the Euler characteristic.